oreillyp/abx-survey/README.md

 - [ ] add `evaluate` functionality
 - [ ] increase radio button size
 - [ ] check on capping requests to public S3 bucket or using pre-signed URLs
-- [ ] set sensible qualification defaults and add qualifications to config
 - [ ] manage unique workers (explicit instructions or automatic qualification; either may require a continuously-running script to pull worker/assignment information)